-We are not the only ones who produce soap berries.
+We are neither the cheapest nor the only ones who produce soap berries.
 What sets us apart is that we have learned that fair working conditions come at a cost - and we think that is worth investing in.

 Here you can read much more about how our soap berries differ from others on the market.